 4. Alleviate symptoms of various forms of arthritisArthritis basically means inflammation of the joints.
 Osteoarthritis is a common type of arthritis, which affects the cartilage of weight-bearing joints such as hips, spine and knees.

-Tart cherries are rich in antioxidants which have anti-inflammatory properties and thus can have a potential for treating arthritis.
+Tart cherries are rich in antioxidants which have anti-inflammatory properties and thus have a potential for treating arthritis.
 Consuming tart cherry juice twice daily for 21 days has shown to significantly reduce the C-reactive protein in women suffering from osteoarthritis.

 Gout is another form of arthritis, caused by an increase in the uric acid levels in the blood.
 The uric acid gets deposited in the joints, causing inflammation and intense pain.